 You see that hairless skin on the Sphynx cat, and you’re tempted to take one home.
 Sure, it’s kind of funny looking in a Lord of the Rings Golem kind of way, but no fur means no grooming, right?

-A cat’s skin produces oils, which are conveniently soaked up by their fur to keep it nice and soft and shiny.
-Cats also produce saliva, and on a furry cat, all that wet licking action gets soaked up the by fur.
+A cat’s skin produces oils conveniently soaked up by its fur to keep it friendly, soft, and shiny.
+Cats also produce saliva, and on a furry cat, all that wet licking action gets soaked up by the fur.

-All manner of inconvenient stickiness from wet tongues and oil excretions is conveniently dealt with by thick, beautiful coats of furriness.
-All you have to worry about is the DEFCON 5 scenarios on the pillows and cushions because of all the hairless cat bum to cushion contact.
+Thick, beautiful coats of furriness conveniently deal with all inconvenient stickiness from wet tongues and oil excretions.
+All you have to worry about is the DEFCON 5 scenarios on the pillows and cushions because of all the hairless cat bum-to-cushion contact.

-The saliva has nowhere to go, except as a thin layer of sticky moistness on the Sphynx cat’s body, including their butt.
-So now you know, it’s mostly cat saliva and excreted oil responsible for a Sphynx cat’s sticky rear end.
+The saliva has nowhere to go except as a thin layer of sticky moistness on the Sphynx cat’s body, including its butt.
+So now you know it’s mostly cat saliva and excreted oil responsible for a Sphynx cat’s sticky rear end.

 You’re probably still a little curious about just how sticky can they get?